 The collector's catalogue contains figures and accessories of the manufacturers Haußer and Lineol.
 For this purpose, the former catalogues and price lists of the manufacturers were evaluated.
 In addition, important collections were sighted in order to catalog the figurine range of these manufacturers as comprehensively as possible.
 As far as possible, the figures and accessories were photographed from several sides to give the best possible impression to the collectors.
-The catalogue already contains more than 10,000 pictures of figures and accessories and is constantly updated.
+The catalogue already contains 9.643 pictures of figures and accessories and is constantly updated.
 PREMIUM members are shown the pictures in high resolution and have an additional zoom function.

 In addition, these original sources were linked to the figures and accessories of the collector's catalogue, so that the proof of the former production period can be kept here.

 In order to visit the Toy Soldier Gallery websites, it is not absolutely necessary to register and log in as a member.
 Please note, however, that many sites are only available to registered members.

 The BASIC membership is free of charge and you do not incur any obligations with your registration.
 As a registered member you get access to the whole figure catalogue.
 In addition, the pictures are displayed here in higher resolution.
 Furthermore you have the possibility to get in contact with other collectors via the website and to add your own offers to the sales list.
 However, new offers on the sales list will only be displayed with a delay of 24 hours.